Blue Jackets victorious in Unsustainabowl, extend streak to 15 games

 The Wild pulled Dubnyk with 2:09 to go and the team on a power play.

 Alas, it was all for naught.
 Columbus wins 4-2.
+The Blue Jackets are a perfect 14-0 in the month of December.

 Their 15 game run places them in a tie for second longest streak in NHL history.
 Bobrovsky earned his 13th straight win in net for ‘Lumbus.
 Columbus will face the Edmonton Oilers on January 3 to try to extend the streak to 16 games.

+Bruce Boudreau was deferential to the team that ended the Wild streak.

+“They were still coming [in the third], and that’s why their record is five losses in 35 games,” Wild coach Bruce Boudreau said.
+“John [Tortorella] has got them playing real well.”

 – – – – – – –